-Note - As long as a minimum of two power supplies are powered on and operating normally (with only the activated LED lit), one of the other power supplies can be removed.
+Note - As long as a minimum of two power supplies are powered on and operating normally (with only the activated LED lit), you can remove one of the other power supplies.

-7.1.1 Removing a Power Supply
+8.1.1 Removing a Power Supply

 Note - The power supplies are hot-swappable.